-- Our publication and online writing is not the same as academic writing for a class or professor.
+- Our publication (and online writing in general) is not the same as academic writing for a class or professor.
 We aim to publish thought-provoking and unique pieces that demonstrate your own abilities to reflect.
 Our medium is online and so it is important to be readable to our audience on the web and mobile.
 This isn’t a purely academic publication, and it is a space for graduate public health students to share their work with peers and others interested in reading what we think.
-Please see articles we have published in the past to get a feel for our publication.
+Please see the articles we have published in the past to get a feel for our publication.

 - Including an image(s) with your written submission is strongly encouraged.
 All images should include a caption and a citation (link to site and artist) and should be used within an appropriate copyright license.

 - Bold text to highlight or emphasize certain information or particular statements.